Financial

 In recent years, changes to Australian superannuation law have made it easier for spouses to share super, and there are good reasons why couples should consider doing this.

-One of the most significant changes has been to the transfer balance cap.
+Every 1-3+ years the transfer balance cap will adjust.
 This cap limits the total amount of superannuation that can be transferred from the accumulation phase into the tax-free retirement phase.

 Spousal contributions